-We are building a bypass from the Goat roundabout on the A499/A487 junction to the Plas Menai roundabout, around Llanwnda, Dinas, Bontnewydd and Caernarfon avoiding the town centres.
+We have built a bypass from the Goat roundabout on the A499/A487 junction to the Plas Menai roundabout, around Llanwnda, Dinas, Bontnewydd and Caernarfon.

 - make it easier to travel without traffic jams

 - make it easier to travel between Llyn Peninsula, Porthmadog, Bangor and the A55

 - reduce noise and air pollution for people who live along the A487